Meth Sores & Effects of Meth Use on Skin

 Quitting meth is a difficult process and going through withdrawal can increase the risk of relapse.
 While relapse happens in both users who attend and do not go to treatment, the support and care that patients receive in detox and rehab may help make ridding the body of the drug, going through recovery, and avoiding relapse easier.

-If you or someone you love is struggling with an addiction to Meth, reach out to Project Know to speak with someone about how addiction treatment can help recovery.
+If you or someone you love is struggling with an addiction to Meth, reach out to Project Know to speak with someone about how addiction treatment program can help recovery.
 Call us to put together a personalized and individual treatment plan.
 You can have a healthier future.